• Granada 3 Packed Days

 • NYC skyline

 After incredible months soaking up the mountain air in Lake Tahoe, biking along Amsterdam’s canals, and beaching in Nantucket, we landed in the Big Apple for three exhilarating, exhausting, and entirely worth-it months.
+Fall was a perfect season to be in NYC, the city that never sleeps.
 NYC is woven into our DNA.
 It’s where we both moved after college, launched our careers, and met.
 It’s close to where we grew up, and now, it’s where our kids have landed for their own first jobs.
 We have close family here.
 We have friends to reconnect with here.
-And, Charlotte can navigate this city —proof that roots override a catastrophically bad sense of direction.
-We consumed an unholy amount of bagels, cardamon buns, and pasta,…
+And, Charlotte can navigate this city —proof that roots override a catastrophically bad…

 • metropolis, new york, apartments, usa, stairs, downtown, america, cityscape, skyline, district, structure, construction, estate, high, residential, tall, development, home, concrete, condominium, rise, investment, residence, living, soho, city, buildings, condos, windows, steps, balconies, balcony, fire escape, flag, wall, soho, soho, soho, soho, soho